Application criteria for acceptance of Residential Mortgage Backed Securities in Reserve Bank Domestic operations

 - Pre 01/11/2019 Monthly Reporting for Residential Mortgage Backed Securities (XLSX 18KB)

-The Reserve Bank expects that steps will be taken to maintain the quality of the pool by replacing non-performing loans.
-The Reserve Bank would not expect the level of non-performing loans to exceed 1% of the pool and reserves the right to adjust the haircut applied, or review repo eligibility status, should this occur.
+The Reserve Bank expects that steps will be taken to maintain the quality of the pool by replacing non-performing loans or loans that exceed an indexed loan to value ratio of 80%.
+The Reserve Bank would not expect the combined amount of non-performing loans or loans exceeding an indexed loan to value ratio of 80% to exceed 1% of the outstanding pool amount and reserves the right to adjust the haircut applied, or review repo eligibility status, should this occur.

 The Bank will value RMBS at par and will apply the fixed haircut (as specified on the Eligible securities and haircuts page) to the par value of the securities delivered to the Bank as collateral.
 The Bank assumes that the coupon on RMBS will be in line with the average yield on the underlying mortgage pool and reserves the right to adjust the haircut for securities that don't meet this criterion.

 As is usual for securities in NZClear, only NZClear members who have a valid resident withholding tax certificate are allowed to hold these securities in the NZClear depository.